 Grief that night lay heavy on households throughout Pittsburgh.
 Press reporter Gertrude Gordon visited the homes of a few families who’d lost daughters.
 She found Ida Baker in a small house behind Federal Street, a mile from the box factory.
 Hours earlier, Ida, a single mother, had identified her 20-year-old daughter Florence’s body.
 Now frail and unnerved, Ida sat in her kitchen, lighted by a dim lamp sitting on a table, and talked of a birthday party she’d planned.
 Florence would have turned 21 in a few days.
 It was too much for the neighbors who’d come to comfort her.
 They quietly wept.

 Ida’s brother said he’d witnessed the fire from a roof across from the Brown Building.
 He told Ida he saw Florence in a window.
-He called out for her to open the window and jump, “but she couldn’t get the window open, and he saw her die there,” Gordon wrote.
+He called out for her to open the window and jump, “but she couldn’t get the window open, and he saw her die there,” Gertrude Gordon wrote.

-On Lautner Street in Troy Hill, Gordon visited Mary Miller, a single mother with six children.
+On Lautner Street in Troy Hill, she visited Mary Miller, a single mother with six children.
 One, Myrtle, worked at the box factory.
 Mary was hopeful she’d survived.
 “We haven’t heard anything yet, but we think she is all right,” the mother said.

-Gordon knew the truth.
+Gertrude Gordon knew the truth.

 “I hadn’t the heart to give them the bad news which would come soon enough, and I left without telling them,” she wrote.